VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/tutorials/ecstat.md

   - ECharts
   - Panel
   - Visualization
+  - Tutorial
   - ecStat
 ---

-# ecStat
+# Statistical and Data Mining

-ecStat is a separate library created to bring statistical and data mining abilities to the charting process in the Apache ECharts library.
+The `ecStat` is a separate library created to bring statistical and data mining abilities to the charting process in the Apache ECharts library.

 :::info